LilyAsFlora/Ririi/README.md

 #### Stress

-Rirī lacks lexical stress.
+Rirī lacks a strict lexical stress.
 However, in poetry or song, speakers may wish to apply patterns of accents to evoke a rhythmic [meter](https://en.wikipedia.org/wiki/Metre_(poetry)).
 Such a system is useful because it allows singers to freely emphasise syllables that land on strong beats.

 #### Pronunciation